Damping of phonons in one-dimensional quantum fluids

-The low amplitude regime is investigated by ramping up or down the box potential by a small quantity $V_{box}(t>0) = V_{box}(t=-t_r) \pm \delta V_{box}$, where $t_r=1\,ms$ is the short ramping time, $V_{box}(t=-t_r)$ is the potential at the thermal state and $\delta V$ is the small potential variation (see Fig.~\ref{fig:main_damping_wp}(f)).
-An experiment where such protocol is applied is shown in Fig.~\ref{fig:Density_carpets}(b), where a perturbation amplitude of about $5\%$ of the linear density $n_{1D} = 78$ $\mu m^{-1}$ is achieved.
-Its mode decomposition is plotted in Fig.\ref{fig:main_damping_wp}b).
+The low amplitude regime is investigated by ramping down the box potential by a small quantity $V_{box}(t\ge0) = V_{box}(t=-t_r) - \delta Vr$, where $t_r=1$ ms is the short ramping time, $V_{box}(t=-t_r)\equiv V_r$ is the potential at the thermal state and $\delta V$ is the small potential variation (Fig.~\ref{fig:main_damping_wp}(e)).
+Here and in the following protocols, we keep the convention that $t=0$ denotes the onset of the free evolution.
+An experiment where the initial potential is ramped down is shown in Fig.~\ref{fig:Density_carpets}(b), where a perturbation amplitude of about $5\%$ of the linear density $n_{1\mathrm{d}} = 78\,(8)$ $\upmu$m$^{-1}$ is achieved.
+Its mode decomposition is plotted in Fig.\ref{fig:main_damping_wp}(b).
+This protocol is well suited for accessing the weak-perturbation regime, as it enables controlled small-amplitude density modulations.
+However, its applicability is limited when targeting larger perturbations: increasing the modulation strength leads to deviations from linear control of the trapping potential.
+This constrains achievable amplitudes and motivates the use of alternative protocols to access stronger perturbation strengths.